1908 (27th August)

 Civil Rights activist Malcolm X was assassinated in New York City.

 Civil Rights protesters from the Southern Christian Leadership Conference and the Student Nonviolent Coordinating Committee were attacked by state troopers.

 1965 (15th March)

-Lyndon Johnson introduces the Voting Rights Act.
+Lyndon Johnson introduced the Voting Rights Act.
 In a speech he called on white Americans to make the cause of African Americans their own.

 1965 (28th July)